Kick off the new tax year with 50% off our Ltd company accountancy packages!

-Now, the UK Court of Appeal in the summer of 2012, ruled that employees on long-term sick leave are automatically entitled to carry forward their annual leave into the next holiday year (they do not have to request to do this) and are entitled to be paid for this outstanding leave if their employment is terminated.
+Now, the UK Court of Appeal in the summer of 2012, ruled that employees on long-term sick leave are automatically entitled to carry forward their annual leave into the next holiday year (they don’t have to request to do this) and are entitled to be paid for this outstanding leave if their employment is terminated.

 The case in question was NHS Leeds v Larner.
 The judges, in this case, commented that they considered that it was possible for all UK workers to take the same position, not just public sector workers – this does not mean a precedent for private sector workers to have similar treatment has been set, but the Judges’ comments are seen as highly ‘persuasive’ that this should be the case.

 It is also unclear how many years of leave this can continue for – it is clear that the carry-over of untaken leave cannot be for an indefinite period but the actual period needs to be defined, hopefully by the government.
 A case in 2013 said a time limit of 15 months or more to carry over accrued leave is likely to be enforceable.

 Finally, in July 2015, the Employment Appeal Tribunal, in Plumb v Duncan Print Group Limited decided that untaken holiday can be carried forward for “at most” 18 months after the end of the leave year in which that holiday accrued.
 This effectively ‘stops the clock’ so that if a worker fails to request for their accrued and untaken holiday within 18 months of the holiday year in which they were off sick, then the holiday will be lost.
 Both parties may appeal this decision.